aapen/aapen/README.md

 ## What is this ?

 _pijFORTHos_ is a bare-metal FORTH interpreter for the Raspberry Pi.
-It follows the general strategy given by the excellent examples at <https://github.com/dwelch67/raspberrypi>
+It follows the general strategy given by the excellent examples at <https://github.com/dwelch67/raspberrypi>.
+A bootloader is built in, supporting XMODEM uploads of new bare-metal kernel images.

 The interpreter uses the RPi miniUART as a console (115200 baud, 8 data bits, no parity, 1 stop bit).
 If you have _pijFORTHos_ on an SD card in the RPi,